 The BCCM champions leadership as service to the co-operative and mutual sector and this was recognised formally for the first time at the 2017 annual Taste of Australia Industry Dinner held at Brisbane’s Stamford Plaza Hotel on November 9.
 BCCM CEO Melina Morrison announced the outstanding service of our sector’s retiring or outgoing leaders with induction to the BCCM Honour Roll and presentation of a handcrafted BCCM pin.

 The BCCM Honour Roll acknowledges our three inductees’ outstanding service and commitment to our sector as a whole, rather than to one particular organisation.

 Our three inductees in 2017 have had very different journeys in the mutual sector but they are united by the valued characteristic of being able to lead people and organisations through disruption and growth.

 The measure of this skill and the measure of service is best described in the people that know them.
-Congratulations to:

 Watch the BCCM Honour Roll video.